canonical/lxd/specs/command-line-user-experience.md

 Scheme                  | Description
 :-----                  | :----------
-unix+lxd://Unix         | socket (or abstract if leading @) access to lxd https+lxd://            | Communication with lxd over the network (https)
+unix://Unix             | socket (or abstract if leading @) access to LXD https://                | Communication with LXD over the network (https)

 By default lxc will have the following remotes defined:

 Name        | URI                                               | Description
 :---        | :--                                               | :----------
-local       | unix+lxd:///var/lib/lxd/sock                      | Communication to the local lxd (hidden if not present)
+local       | unix:///var/lib/lxd/sock                          | Communication to the local LXD daemon (hidden if not present)

 The default remote is "local", this allows simple operations with local resources without having to specify local: in front of all of their names.
 This behavior can be changed by using the set-default argument.
-On a system without a local lxd, the first manually added remote should be automatically set as default.
+On a system without a local LXD, the first manually added remote should be automatically set as default.

 Protocol auto-detection will happen so that adding a source solely based on its